skycommand/AdminScripts/README.markdown

 ### Last logon time

-- `LastLogon.ps1` returns a list of all local user accounts, as well as the date and time of their last logon.
+- `Get last logon  time.ps1` returns a list of all local user accounts, as well as the date and time of their last logon.
-- `LastLogon (Deprecated).vbs` takes a long time to run, but returns a list of all local user accounts, as well as the date and time of their last logon.
+- `Get last logon  time (Deprecated).vbs` takes a long time to run, but returns a list of all local user accounts, as well as the date and time of their last logon.
 A matter of licensing: I did not write this script.
 The user who posted it was called `Corvus1` and posted it in educational spirit.
 It's very old and outdated anyway; it's best not to use it.

 ### Maintenance